SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.datumreactor/README.md

 # Datum Stream Reactor

-This SolarNode plugin provides a component that can monitor one or more datum streams and set a control value in response, via an expression.
+This SolarNode plugin provides a component that can monitor one or more datum streams and and issue an instruction to a control with a value resulting from evaluating an expression.

 ![Datum Stream Reactor settings](docs/solarnode-datum-stream-reactor-settings.png)